 NetSuite Is Right for Growing Businesses

-Many companies are making the case for a new ERP system and trying to determine if they want to migrate from QuickBooks to NetSuite, from Microsoft’s on-premise systems like Microsoft Dynamics GP to NetSuite, or to one of Microsoft’s cloud ERP offerings.
+Many companies are making the case for a new ERP system and trying to determine if they want to migrate from Xero, MYOB AccountRight or QuickBooks to NetSuite from Microsoft’s on-premise systems like Microsoft Dynamics GP to NetSuite, or to one of Microsoft’s cloud ERP offerings.
 As they weigh the risks and benefits of different systems, they need to account for the product’s history, current level of adoption, base functionality, costs and difficulty of customisation and maintenance.
 Moreover, they should ask if the system has the scalability to continue supporting the business as it grows.
 After evaluating each of those areas, many businesses will realise that NetSuite is the clear winner.